Lake Santeetlah • Lake Fontana • Joyce Kilmer Memorial Forest • Slick Rock Wilderness

 On the map Graham County seems out of place, too deep to reach, beyond the imagination of possibilities, but that’s what makes it a jewel in the rough.
 Graham County’s geographical configuration of mountains, rivers, lakes and valleys has it all with plenty left over.
 From leisurely mountain drives to hardy hikes, water recreation to great dining, lodging, mountain crafts, live folk entertainment, history and more making Graham County a must for your Blue Ridge Mountain or Smoky Mountain Highlander getaway experience.

 Graham County is North Carolina’s last frontier.
 Its natural beauty is still unspoiled by crowds, something that is uncommon these days.
 It is located in the far reaches of Western, North Carolina in the Great Smoky Mountains of the southern Appalachians.
 Nestled amongst hundreds of thousands of acres of wilderness, Graham County is full of stunning mountain landscapes with two-thirds being national forest and the entire north shore being the Smoky Mountain National Park.
 It is the home of the Nantahala National Forest, Joyce Kilmer Memorial Forest, Snowbird Backcountry, and Slickrock Creek which flows into Calderwood Lake.
+Graham County’s Western North Carolina real estate is submerged in mountain wilderness that provides the perfect mountain hideaway.

 The Blue Ridge Highlander logo, all photography, design, graphics, artwork, writing, digital images, etc are the Copyright © of C. Wayne Dukes and Sherry Bell Dukes.
 1996 - 2017, except where otherwise stated.
 All rights reserved, reproduction, downloading, and/or duplication of any sort is strictly prohibited, all violations will be prosecuted.
 Legal Policy.
 If you have any questions, or comments, regarding this site, e-mail the Highlander.